 When your dental hygienist completes all of the above steps, you rinse your mouth.
 Sometimes the rinse contains fluoride, or you use water.
 Fluoride treatment after your rinse protects your teeth and helps you fight cavities until your next teeth cleaning and dental exam.
 For the fluoride treatment, you bite down into a mouthpiece filled with a gel or have the fluoride painted on your teeth with a tiny brush.

-Teeth Cleaning in Webster, TX at Lovett Dental Webster
+Learn More About Teeth Cleaning at Lovett Dental Webster

 At Lovett Dental Webster, we want you to love your smile.
 That love starts with having twice-yearly dental exams and teeth cleanings to remove tartar and maintain your best oral health.
 Besides these important teeth cleaning and dental exams, our dentists also provide a range of dental services, including: